futureneer/openni2-tracker/README.md

 openni2-tracker
 ===============

-A ROS Wrapper for the OpenNI2 and NiTE2 Skeleton Tracker
+`openni2_tracker` is a ROS Wrapper for the OpenNI2 and NiTE2 Skeleton Tracker.
+Currently, all the node does is publish TF frames of the current tracked user's joint locations.
+I will eventually be adding a user message similar to the old `openni_tracker` ROS package.

 ### Installation
 1. Clone the beta OpenNI2 repository from Github: